 - A team member may put all of their votes on one topic or distribute them as they see fit.

 - Ex.
-Mary puts 2 votes into option A, 1 vote on option B, and 1 vote on option C. While Bob puts all 4 votes on option C.
+Mary puts 2 votes into option A, 1 vote on option B, and 1 vote on option C. At the same time, Bob puts all 4 votes on option C.

 - Tally the votes and also record the totals next to each idea

-- The option with the most votes is the most preferred by the group and also eliminates those items with the fewest votes.
+- The option with the most votes is the group’s most preferred and eliminates those items with the fewest votes.

 Example: XYZ organization listing the potential quality improvement opportunities from the brainstorming session.
 A 20-member team actively participated in the voting.
 Small circle symbols indicate the votes for each item received during the multivoting exercise.